jockehewh/xcms/README.md

 __Activating a container component:__
 To activate a container component click it in the viewport.
 Some options will appear on the right.
 Click the __make container__ button, it will make the container a "repeater" element.
+You also can add the data attribute 'data-will-repeat="true"' manually.

 __Adding one or more repeatable element(s):__
 With a repeater container selected, add or drag&drop an other container inside of it and select it with a click and click the __is repeatable__ button.
+You also can add the data attribute 'data-is-repeatable="true"' manually.

 __Using the smart templates system:__
 If you encase a ::string:: in the content of your "repetable" element it will be treated as a function parametre during the creation of the code snippet.